Walking, Biking & Kayaking in the Humacao Nature Reserve

 Depending on what you want to do (walk, kayak, bike, fish), allow between a couple of hours up to a full day

-Water Sports and Eco-Tours runs the kayak, paddleboards, pedal boats rentals at the Reserve.
-Prices- Kayaks and paddleboards are $15 per person per hour (it usually takes about 1 hour to do the water trail).
-Pedal Boats for 2 people are $10/hour Call 787-852-6058.
+Water Sports and Eco-Tours runs the kayak, paddle boards, and pedal boats rentals at the Reserve.
+Call them for more info and prices.
+Call 787-852-6058.
 Morillo Cycle runs the Bike rentals.
-They are available for $7-15/hour (depending on the bike).
-Call them if you need more info (787) 559-7280.
+Call them if you need more info (787) 914-8055.

 For more info on the Reserve, call 787-852-6058.
 Or you can visit Water Sports and Eco-Tours Facebook page or Morillo Bike Rental Facebook page